im-vansh/React-Weather-App/README.md

 # React Weather App🌤🌤

-A Weather Application using React.
+A weather application using React js.

 ## Instructions